 Sold to Don Walker in 1984 and subsequently competing in the Monterey Historics that same year, the Ferrari was acquired by hotelier Bill Marriott in 1987 and sold a year later to the Swiss collector Engelbert Stieger of the Turning Wheel Collection.
 He commissioned a cosmetic refurbishment in 1989 by Carrosserie Josef Wagner.
 After several appearances on the cover of Prancing Horse magazine and a class award at Pebble Beach in 1990, the car was presented by Stieger at the 50th Anniversary of Ferrari meet in Rome and Maranello in May 1997.
 The car was exercised at vintage driving events, including the Ferrari Owner’s Club Switzerland meeting at Monza in October 1994, the Uwe-Meissner-Pierre Fandel meet at Nürburgring in August 1995, while appearing at the Montreux Grand Prix in 1990 and 2002.
 The 410 Sport continued to appear at premier venues after acquisition by prominent Ferrari collector Chris Cox in 2005, who drove 0598 CM at the 2005 Goodwood Festival of Speed.

 In January of 2006, the Ferrari was acquired from Chris Cox by the consignor, a respected American collector based in Colorado.
 During his stewardship, the 410 Sport was shown at the 2006 Fabulous Fifties Concours in Gardena, California where Carroll Shelby was reunited with the 410 Sport and autographed the fuel tank, adding the inscription, “Mr. Ferrari told me that this was the best Ferrari he ever built.”
-After direct prodding from Shelby to the owner, it was later exhibited in 2009 at the Shelby American Collection museum in Boulder, Colorado, and in 2010 the car was presented at the Amelia Island Concours d’Elegance, winning the inaugural Gerald Roush Trophy (awarded to the Ferrari that best represents the spirit of il Commendatore).
+After direct prodding from Shelby to the owner, it was later exhibited in 2009 at the Shelby American Collection museum in Boulder, Colorado, and in 2010 the car was shown at the Amelia Island Concours d’Elegance, winning The Spirit of Ferrari Award, presented to the Ferrari that best represents the spirit of il Commendatore.
 Two years later, in the year of Carroll Shelby’s passing, the spider was displayed at the Pebble Beach Concours d’Elegance, standing as an enduring tribute to the legendary driver.

 In late 2012, 0598 CM was returned to Nino Epifani for a complete rebuild of the rare twin-plug V-12 engine that took over three years to complete in 2016, with mutual consultation and assistance from the staff of Patrick Ottis.
 During this time, it was chosen by Ferrari as one of 60 cars representing the most significant Ferraris in the history of the marque; these were displayed on Rodeo Drive at the 60th anniversary celebration of Ferrari in North America.
 Recently the car has undergone a full Ferrari Classiche inspection and a detailed report is on file should the next caretaker wish to proceed with obtaining a Red Book.

 During its illustrious history, Maranello has built several very significant sports-racers that started life as Scuderia team cars and later became legendary in American privateer circles, but very few of these can compare to 0598 CM.
 As the car that propelled Carroll Shelby to national attention, and the most successful racer of the respected John Edgar team, this 410 Sport may be regarded as nothing short of a legend.
 It is indubitably rare, being one of just two factory-campaigned examples that were fitted with the more powerful twin-plug-per-cylinder version of the large-displacement 4.9-liter Lampredi long-block V-12.